 If you have an upcoming business trip to northern California, the idea of extending your stay and experiencing Napa Valley is a no brainer.
 I’ve done that several times.
 It’s less than 90 minutes from San Francisco and Oakland airports.
-And Napa Valley offers unique landscapes, amazing cuisine, boutique shops, spa resorts and wine education.
+And it’s an excellent destination for incentive trips and other business meetings.
+Napa Valley offers unique landscapes, amazing cuisine, boutique shops, spa resorts and wine education.

 11:30 a.m. – Lunch at Gott’s Roadside, St. Helena